 If our future cash is insufficient to meet our requirements, we may further to seek government grants, to issue debt or equity securities or obtain additional credit facilities.
-To the extent additional funding is not achieved this will delay our business plans.
+To the extent additional funding is not achieved this could adversely affect our future business prospects and our ability to continue as a going concern.